nova-pkgs/python/Doc/library/os.rst

       obtained with :func:`sysconfig.get_config_var`.

+.. function:: initgroups(username, gid)

+   Call the system initgroups() to initialize the group access list with all of the groups of which the specified username is a member, plus the specified group id.

+   Availability: Unix.

+   .. versionadded:: 2.7

 .. function:: getlogin()

    Return the name of the user logged in on the controlling terminal of the process.
-For most purposes, it is more useful to use :func:`getpass.getuser` since the latter checks the environment variables :envvar:`LOGNAME` or :envvar:`USERNAME` to find out who the user is, and falls back to ``pwd.getpwuid(os.getuid())[0]`` to get the login name of the current real user id.
+For most purposes, it is more useful to use the environment variable :envvar:`LOGNAME` to find out who the user is, or ``pwd.getpwuid(os.getuid())[0]`` to get the login name of the process's real user id.

-   .. availability:: Unix, Windows.
+   Availability: Unix.

 .. function:: getpgid(pid)